Benihana Hibachi Steak and Mushrooms (Easy Copycat)

 • Make some homemade teriyaki sauce and serve it with your steak

-Do you want to have your own typical restaurant experience at a hibachi restaurant?
+Do you want to have your own typical hibachi restaurant experience?
 You can turn your own dining room tables into teppanyaki tables, now you just need to get a family member to practice their knife skills for your family!

 How to Store and Reheat Hibachi Steak

-• Best Reheating Method: Heat in skillet over medium heat for 3-4 minutes
+• Best Reheating Method: Heat in a skillet over medium heat for 3-4 minutes

-• Meal Prep: Marinate steak up to 24 hours before cooking for deeper flavor
+• Meal Prep: Marinate the steak up to 24 hours before cooking for deeper flavor

 hibachi steak and mushrooms on a platter.